openhab/openhabian/docs/openhabian.md

     WARNING 2: USB sticks are as susceptible to flash wear-out as SD cards are, making zram the better choice for a standard Pi to run off its internal SD card.

-4. Use the openHAB integrated [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
+4. Use the integrated original openHAB [openhab-cli tool](https://community.openhab.org/t/recommended-way-to-backup-restore-oh2-configurations-and-things/7193/82) to interactively backup/restore your openHAB **config** \[menu option 50/51\].
 5. Use [Amanda Network Backup](http://www.amanda.org/) for full system backups, documentation [here](openhabian-amanda.md).
     See \[menu option 52\].